Photo

 overview

-My Research Statement describes my long-term vision towards Rearchitecting Next-Generation Computer Systems with Photonic-Electronic Co-Design.
-There is also a Spotlight Article by MIT CSAIL featuring my research and teaching work during my postdoc.
+My work lies in the crossroads of "Networked Computer Systems" and "Optoelectronics & Silicon Photonics".
+My Research Statement describes my long-term vision towards Rearchitecting Data Movement in Next-Generation Networked Distributed Systems.
+There is also a Spotlight Article featuring my research and teaching work at MIT CSAIL.

 Some Highlights are:

-• Arrow [SIGCOMM 2021]: a Traffic Engineering System that recovers from fiber cuts by reconfiguring the light from cut fiber to healthy fibers.
+• Arrow [SIGCOMM 2021]: the first cross-layer TE system that recovers from fiber cuts by reconfiguring the light to healthy fibers.

-• Bow [OFC 2021 Postdeadline]: an Optical Networks Controller that configures amplifiers with Bayes.
-Opt. for fast wavelength reconfiguration.
+• Bow [OFC 2021 Postdeadline]: an optical layer controller that configures optical amplifiers with Bayesian Optimization.

 Teaching